dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 series with a different ID is started.
 The backup series ID is stored in each `manifest.json` file stored in every backup folder.

-The `--encryption_key_file` argument is required if you took the backup in an encrypted cluster and should point to the location of the same key used to run the cluster.
+The `--encryption_key_file` flag is required if you took the backup in an encrypted cluster and should point to the location of the same key used to run the cluster.